 In June of 1979, the group obtained a diminishing three-year grant for Innovative Day Care from the Office of Child Day Care headed by Frances Roberts.
 John Groppo was instrumental in passing necessary legislation.
 In August, a Board of Directors was chosen and the first meeting was held.

-In October, the lower level of Temple Beth Israel at 74 Park Place East was offered as a site, and in November Penny, Ayrslea and Lyn, with volunteers from the community, began scrubbing and painting to be ready for the January 2, 1980 opening.
+In October, the lower level of Temple Beth Israel at 74 Park Place East was offered as a site.
+In November; Penny, Ayrslea and Lyn, with volunteers from the community; began scrubbing and painting to be ready for the January 2, 1980 opening.
 Ten thousand dollars of the initial $25,000 grant was spent to make the site licensable.
 In June 1982, the grant ended and the Center became a United Way member agency and also applied for assistance from the Town of Winchester to help underwrite the tuition assistance program.

 The center grew steadily in enrollment, staff and reputation.
 In 1986, the Winsted Area Public Day Care Center was one of the first in Connecticut to become Nationally Accredited.
 It has maintained its accreditation to date.

 Funds from the Neighborhood Assistance Act made possible the onset of a toddler program in 1990.
 In the fall of 1991, a separate Before and After School program began enabling the Center to now serve community child care needs for children ages 6 weeks through 12 years.